-- Passing: Appearing as a cisgender and/or heterosexual person, intentionally or not. - Outing: Revealing another individual's personal information (e.g., gender identity, sexual orientation, immigration status, job status, family history, mental or physical health issues, or nearly anything about their identity that has been shared in private) to others without their consent. - Misgendering: Attributing a gender to someone that is incorrect/does not align with their gender identity.
-Can occur when using pronouns, gendered language, or assigning genders to people without knowing how they identify. - Body Policing: Any behaviour which (directly or indirectly; intentionally or unintentionally) attempts to correct or control a person's actions regarding their own physical body; frequently happens with regards to gender expression or size. - Constellation: A way to describe the arrangement or structure of a polyamorous relationship. - Closeted: An individual who is not open to others or potentially themselves about their sexuality and/or gender identity (or other aspects of their identities).
-This may be by choice and/or for other reasons such as: fear for one's safety; peer or family rejection; ordisapproval and/or loss of housing, job, etc. - Drag (King/Queen/Monarch): Someone who performs (hyper-) masculinity or (hyper-) femininity. - Transition/Transitioning: Referring to varying social, medical, and/or legal processes a person may use to move away from their sex/gender assigned at birth to their gender. - Chosen Family: Many 2SLGBTQIA+ youth and adults have difficult relationships with or no relationship at all with the people who raised them.
+Passing: Appearing as a cisgender and/or heterosexual person, intentionally or not.

+Outing: Revealing another individual's personal information (e.g., gender identity, sexual orientation, immigration status, job status, family history, mental or physical health issues, or nearly anything about their identity that has been shared in private) to others without their consent.

+Misgendering: Attributing a gender to someone that is incorrect/does not align with their gender identity.
+Can occur when using pronouns, gendered language, or assigning genders to people without knowing how they identify.

+Body Policing: Any behaviour which (directly or indirectly; intentionally or unintentionally) attempts to correct or control a person's actions regarding their own physical body; frequently happens with regards to gender expression or size.

+Constellation: A way to describe the arrangement or structure of a polyam relationship.

+Closeted: An individual who is not open to others or potentially themselves about their sexuality and/or gender identity (or other aspects of their identities).
+This may be by choice and/or for other reasons such as: fear for one's safety; peer or family rejection; or disapproval and/or loss of housing, job, etc.

+Drag (King/Queen/Monarch): Someone who performs (hyper-) masculinity or (hyper-) femininity.
+An art form.

+Transition/Transitioning: Referring to varying social, medical, and/or legal processes a person may use to move away from their sex/gender assigned at birth.

+Chosen Family: Many 2S/LGBTQIA+ youth and adults have difficult relationships with or no relationship at all with the people who raised them.
 Chosen family is the group of (often) lifelong friends that function as a supportive and loving family.

+Financial contribution from

+Public Health Agence de la santé Agency of Canada publique du Canada